mbercx/python-copier/README.md

 Then simply run

 ```
-copier copy https://github.com/mbercx/aiida-plugin-copier <plugin_name>
+copier copy https://github.com/mbercx/python-copier <package_name>
 ```

-And answer the questions to generate a new AiiDA plugin package.
+And answer the questions to generate a new Python package.